22victoryy/Game/README.md

 This project took place in CSC207 Fall 2019 at University of Toronto, and may be cloned through this github or through the below link:<br/>
 https://markus.teach.cs.toronto.edu/git/csc207-2019-09/group_0629

-# Thanks to...
+# Credits
+Paul Gries / Lindsey Shorser - For instruction of CSC207 Fall 2020 at University of Toronto<br/>
 Team members who collaborated through this app development<br/>
-Paul Gries / Lindsey Shorser - For instruction of CSC207 Fall 2020 at University of Toronto<br/>
 Documentations of Firebase / Android Development<br/>